ba-st/Willow/docs/Migration-Guide.md

 ## Version 9 to 10

-- If you we're directly referencing `WillowCssStyles` or `WillowConstants` now you need to include the `Willow` shared pool and use `Classification` and `Constants`, and change the message sending so, for example:
+- If you were directly referencing `WillowCssStyles` or `WillowConstants` now you need to include the `Willow` shared pool and use `Classification` and `Constants`, and change the message sending so, for example:
 `WillowCssStyles willow` turns into `Classification >> #willow`.